would you like to try big 7 again?

 Ithaca 1/25/01

-54,000+ words.
+54,000+ WORDS.
 Numbers break as 29 leaves = 116 pages half-sized.
 Initial run was 24.
 Most type set in Futura Medium and Avenir 55 Roman.
-Avenir is French for future and the official typeface of Amsterdam.nl
+AVENIR is French for future and continues to be the official typeface of Amsterdam.nl!

-Pasteup took only 3 or 4 weeks in a chaotic little sunporch.
-Millie's international 1964 ska My Boy Lollipop is in Riding in Cars with Boys starring Drew Barrymore, 10/19.
-Marty assisted and we had a Xerox Webster connection make copies and write a high-res .pdf to CD.
+Pasteup took just 3 or 4 weeks in a chaotic little sunporch.
+Millie's international 1964 ska My Boy Lollipop is in Riding in Cars with Boys Drew Barrymore, 10/19.
+Marty K assisted and we had a Xerox Webster connection make copies and write a high-res .pdf to CD.
 On the way to pick up this job from said cubefarm we passed alongside Jesse Motive driving Route 104 E. Second batch made self-serve at Kinkos in the new year.
 Run 3 (+40), was done at a very reasonable location three months after that.
-Limited 100 copies due to size constraints, fund constraint and plain ol' lack of demand.
+Limited 100 copies due to size constraints, fund constraint and plain ol' lack of demand?
 Twice #6, it weighs 5.2 ounces and cost $1.35 to mail domestic media/book rate.
-Overseas is more, so going rate must be $5 USD considering the annoyance CN-22 customs forms provide us.
+Overseas is more, so going rate must be $5 USD considering the annoyance CN-22 customs forms provide.
 There should never be another 116 pages of this magnitude.
-In fact, cheapskates have complained about both prohibitive cost and size of such an extremely compact resource; so don't buy or read it. **Unreal**
+In fact, cheapskates have complained publicly about both prohibitive cost and size of such an extremely compact resource.

 Locals inside: